Herzgewächse: Background

 Herzgewächse was first published as a facsimile manuscript in Der Blaue Reiter.

-Schoenberg composed Herzgewächse with speed characteristic especially of his atonal period, completing it on 9 December 1911 for facsimile publication in the 1912 almanac Der Blaue Reiter, edited by Wassily Kandinsky and Franz Marc.
+After his second move to Berlin, Schoenberg composed Herzgewächse with speed characteristic especially of his atonal period, completing it on 9 December 1911 for facsimile publication in the 1912 almanac Der Blaue Reiter, edited by Wassily Kandinsky and Franz Marc.

 Kandinsky, who linked sound and color, asked Schoenberg, Alban Berg, and Webern to send their work.
 Berg sent "Warm die Lüfte", Op.
 2/iv.
 Webern sent "Ihr tratet zu dem Herde", Op.
 4/v, in what became only his second publication after some rejections.
 Schoenberg sent paintings, Herzgewächse, and "Das Verhältnis zum Text" ("The Relationship to the Text"), his essay describing the Lied as shaped by poetic inspiration and composed in a state of "ecstasy".

 Scholars like Bryan R. Simms emphasize a stream-of-consciousness approach to musical form in Schoenberg's works of this period, with atomization of material, or musical ideas, into a kind of athematicism.